6 Best Banks for Canadian Small Businesses [Updated 2020]Written by Bernard on September 21, 2016

 Traditional Business Accounts

 However free business banking doesn’t really exist in the same way it does for personal bank accounts.
-To make sure you get real bang for your buck, here are some of the strongest contenders.
+To make sure you get a real bang for your buck, here are some of the strongest contenders when you consider opening a Canadian business bank account.

 One of the consistently best traditional bank accounts providers is Bank of Montreal.Whether your business is big or small, just starting out or expanding at a rapid pace, they’ve got an account to suit your needs.